Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 Who is a Candidate for Epilepsy Surgery?

 Not all patients with epilepsy are candidates for surgery, but those who meet specific criteria may benefit tremendously.
-Surgery evaluation is recommended for patients who:
+At our epilepsy surgery evaluation center in Ahmedabad, we assess patients who:

 • Have drug-resistant epilepsy: Seizures continue despite trying at least two appropriate anti-seizure medications